pyusb/pyusb/docs/tutorial.rst

 The ``find`` function has one more parameter that I haven't told you.
 It is the ``backend`` parameter.
 If you don't supply it, it will be used one of the builtin backends.
-A backend is a object inherited from ``usb.backend.IBackend``, responsible to implement the operating system specific USB stuff.
+A backend is an object inherited from ``usb.backend.IBackend``, responsible to implement the operating system specific USB stuff.
 As you might guess, the builtins are libusb 0.1, libusb 1.0 and OpenUSB backends.

-You can create you own backend and use it.
+You can create your own backend and use it.
 Just inherit from ``IBackend`` and implement the methods necessary.
-You might want to give a look at the ``usb.backend`` package documentation to learn how to do that.
+You might want to take a look at the ``usb.backend`` package documentation to learn how to do that.

 Don't be selfish